Procedurally-Generated-Human/Traveling-Salseman-Problem-Iran/README.md

 ![map](https://github.com/Procedurally-Generated-Human/Traveling-Salseman-Problem-Iran/blob/main/White-Black.png)

 ## The Problem
-Find the shortest circuit that goes through every city in Iran in which every node represents a city and the paths between two nodes are striaght lines.
+Find the shortest circuit(closed path) that goes through every city in Iran in which every node represents a city and the paths between two nodes are striaght lines.

 ## Finding the Solution
 To create this map, the following was needed: